allanchiou/allanisms/content/blog/hawaiian-garlic-shrimp/index.md

 Cook cleaned shrimp in boiling salted water for 5 to 10 minutes or until bright pink and cooked through.
 Once cooked, take the shrimp out of the water and rinse under cold water to stop the cooking process.

-Mix the marinade ingredients together.
+Mix the marinade ingredients.
 Marinate the cooled shrimp in marinade.

 Cover and refrigerate for 24 hours.
 Stir every 12 hours.